The ScotoSinglet Model: A Scalar Singlet Extension of the Scotogenic Model: Conclusions

 \item There are two contributions to neutrino masses: the usual Scotogenic one ($\propto \lambda_{H\Phi,3}$) and the new singlet one ($\propto \kappa^2$).~In principle, lepton number violation (e.g., the smallness of neutrino masses) demands both couplings to be small, which is technically natural.~However, in the limit of large singlet mass, a large $\lambda_{H\Phi,3}$ can be cancelled with the trilinear coupling term ($\propto \kappa^2/m^2_\varphi$), see eq.~\eqref{eq:L3eff}.~This allows for the couplings to be larger than usual and contribute to the DM phenomenology, e.g., to DM annihilations and scatterings.

-\item The presence of the singlet improves the stability of the $\mathbb{Z}_2$ symmetry up to high-energy scales when the trilinear coupling $\kappa$ is real, as it contributes positively to the evolution of Renormalisation Group Equations (RGEs) for $m^2_\varphi$ and $m^2_\Phi$.
+\item The presence of the singlet improves the stability of the $\mathbb{Z}_2$ symmetry up to high-energy scales when the trilinear coupling $\kappa$ is real, as it contributes positively to the evolution of Renormalisation Group Equations (RGEs) for $m^2_\varphi$ and $m^2_\Phi$. \end{enumerate}

-\item Extensions to three sterile fermions are not expected to change our results significantly.~Other variations, such a proper RGE study, or a Generalised ScotoSinglet Model~\cite{Hagedorn:2018spx}, is left out for a future work. \end{enumerate}
+The above features significantly open up the parameter space with respect to the ScM.
+Extensions to three sterile fermions are not expected to change our results significantly.~Other variations, such a proper RGE study, or a Generalised ScotoSinglet Model~\cite{Hagedorn:2018spx}, is left out for a future work.

 The origin of neutrino masses, the nature of DM, and their possible connection remains an open question that may possibly take several decades to fully understand.~While we wait eagerly for a positive signal, the study of simplified models (such as the ScSM) allows us to gain insight into the big puzzles, and search for new correlations among different observables that can help us in distinguishing models among a plethora of possibilities.